temporalio/documentation/docs-src/go/how-to-describe-a-schedule-in-go.md

 ---

 `Describe` retrieves information about the current Schedule configuration.
-This can include details about the Schedule Spec (such as Intervals), CronExpressions, and Schedule State.
+This can include details about the Schedule Spec (such as Intervals or CronExpressions) and Schedule State.

 To describe a Schedule, use `Describe()` on the ScheduleHandle.